Company formation in Portugal

 Economy overview in Portugal

 Portugal’s economy is mainly based on agriculture, tourism, and trade.
 As a matter of fact, Portugal is an important partner in international trading.
 Besides, Portugal is well-known for its production of cork, oak and olive oil.
-Incentives are offered for foreigncompany formation in Portugal, such as the development of renewable energies, specifically solar energy.
-Moreover, foreign investors willing to set up a company in Portugal can ask for help at the Agency for Investments and External Commerce in Portugal in order to find out more about the company formation in Portugal.
+Incentives are offered for foreign company formation in Portugal, such as the development of renewable energies, specifically solar energy.
+Moreover, foreign investors willing to set up a company in Portugal can ask for help from the Agency for Investments and External Commerce in Portugal in order to find out more about the company formation in Portugal.
 In 2016, the Bank of Portugal registered a sum of EUR 1,4 billion from foreign investments in Portugal.
 The main investors in Portugal are Germany, UK, Spain, France, and the Netherlands.